 Many borrowers find the path to homeownership easier with an FHA loan.
 Some of the most appealing advantages of FHA loans include low down payments, small reserve requirements and backing by the federal government.
 FHA loans also offer relaxed credit requirements and an increased allowance for closing costs.
-While standard loan programs limit seller contributions to 3 percent of the loan amount, FHA allows contributions of up to 6 percent
+While standard loan programs limit seller contributions to 3% of the loan amount, FHA allows contributions of up to 6%.

 Unlike most conventional loans, FHA loans are assumable.
-This means that if a home buyer finances his home with an FHA loan and later sells the house at a time when interest rates are higher, the potential buyer can assume the FHA loan at the same original low-interest rate.
+This means that if a homebuyer finances a home with an FHA loan and later sells the house at a time when interest rates are higher, the potential buyer can assume the FHA loan at the same original low interest rate.

 Disadvantages of FHA loans

-Although FHA loans provide many benefits, drawbacks also exist.
 One problem with FHA loans is the mortgage insurance structure.
-Unless borrowers put down more than 20 percent, the mortgage insurance on a 30-year loan will last as long as the loan does.
+Unless borrowers put down at least 20%, the mortgage insurance on a 30-year loan will last as long as the loan does.

-There are also two required mortgage insurance premiums:
+There are also two required mortgage insurance premiums, or MIPs:

-- Upfront mortgage insurance premiums require 1.75 percent of the loan amount immediately when the borrower receives the loan.
+- Upfront mortgage insurance premiums require 1.75% of the loan amount immediately when the borrower receives the loan.

-- Annual mortgage insurance premiums can range from 0.45 percent to 1.05 percent of the loan.
+- Annual mortgage insurance premiums can range from 0.45% to 1.05% of the loan.
 They vary depending on the loan term, loan amount and initial LTV (loan-to-value ratio).
-Mortgage insurance premiums are paid in monthly installments over the course of a year.
+Annual FHA MIPs are paid in monthly installments over the course of a year.

-Other disadvantages borrowers must consider include higher interest rates and premiums, loan limits and minimum property standards.
-If borrowers are considering a fixer-upper or a home needing substantial repairs, an FHA appraiser may not approve.
+Other disadvantages borrowers must consider include higher interest rates and premiums, FHA loan limits and minimum property standards.
+If borrowers are considering a fixer-upper or a home that needs substantial repairs, an FHA appraiser may not approve the loan.

 FHA loan vs. conventional loan

-An FHA loan is easier to obtain than other types of mortgage loans, but borrowers must pay mortgage insurance.
-A conventional loan is a mortgage that is not guaranteed or insured by any government agency like the FHA is.
-It is often fixed in its terms and interest rate.
-A conventional loan requires a higher credit score and, in some cases, more money down but does not have as many provisions.
+An FHA loan is typically easier to obtain than other types of mortgage loans, but borrowers must pay mortgage insurance.
+A conventional loan is a mortgage that is not guaranteed or insured by any government agency.
+Conventional loans often have fixed terms and interest rates.
+A conventional loan requires a higher credit score and, in some cases, more money down, but these loans do not have as many provisions.

-FHA loans may allow homebuyers to get a mortgage and move into their home sooner, however borrowers save a substantial amount of money over the life of their loan if they qualify for a conventional loan.
+FHA-insured loans may allow homebuyers to get a mortgage and move into their home sooner, but borrowers may save money over the life of their loan if they qualify for a conventional loan.

 |Conventional Mortgages||FHA Loans|